Internet slang: Motivations

 The primary motivation for using a slang unique to the Internet is to ease communication.
 However, while Internet slang shortcuts save time for the writer, they take two times as long for the reader to understand, according to a study by the University of Tasmania.
 On the other hand, similar to the use of slang in traditional face-to-face speech or written language, slang on the Internet is often a way of indicating group membership.

 Internet slang provides a channel which facilitates and constrains the ability to communicate in ways that are fundamentally different from those found in other semiotic situations.
 Many of the expectations and practices which we associate with spoken and written language are no longer applicable.
 The Internet itself is ideal for new slang to emerge because of the richness of the medium and the availability of information.
 Slang is also thus motivated for the "creation and sustenance of online communities".
 These communities, in turn, play a role in solidarity or identification or an exclusive or common cause.

-David Crystal distinguishes among five areas of the Internet where slang is used- The Web itself, email, asynchronous chat (for example, mailing lists), synchronous chat (for example, Internet Relay Chat), and virtual worlds.
+David Crystal distinguishes among five areas of the Internet where slang is used — The Web itself, email, asynchronous chat (for example, mailing lists), synchronous chat (for example, Internet Relay Chat), and virtual worlds.
 The electronic character of the channel has a fundamental influence on the language of the medium.
 Options for communication are constrained by the nature of the hardware needed in order to gain Internet access.
 Thus, productive linguistic capacity (the type of information that can be sent) is determined by the preassigned characters on a keyboard, and receptive linguistic capacity (the type of information that can be seen) is determined by the size and configuration of the screen.
 Additionally, both sender and receiver are constrained linguistically by the properties of the internet software, computer hardware, and networking hardware linking them.
 Electronic discourse refers to writing that is "very often reads as if it were being spoken – that is, as if the sender were writing talking".

 Types of slang

-Internet slang does not constitute a homogeneous language variety.
-Rather, it differs according to the user and type of Internet situation.
+Internet slang does not constitute a homogeneous language variety; rather, it differs according to the user and type of Internet situation.
 Audience design occurs in online platforms, and therefore online communities can develop their own sociolects, or shared linguistic norms.

 Within the language of Internet slang, there is still an element of prescriptivism, as seen in style guides, for example Wired Style, which are specifically aimed at usage on the Internet.
-Even so, few users consciously heed these prescriptive recommendations on CMC, but rather adapt their styles based on what they encounter online.
+Even so, few users consciously heed these prescriptive recommendations on CMC (Computer-mediated communication), but rather adapt their styles based on what they encounter online.
 Although it is difficult to produce a clear definition of Internet slang, the following types of slang may be observed.
 This list is not exhaustive.